-Elliptical trainers serve as a sport-specific alternative to running in that an elliptical employs many of the same muscles as running.
+Elliptical training for runners serves as a sport-specific alternative to running in that an elliptical employs many of the same muscles as running.
 For seasoned runners, using an elliptical can serve as a respite from high impact on the body.

 Elliptical trainers have changeable resistance levels, similar to stationary bikes.
-Some machines also have an adjustable incline ramp, allowing the user to increase the incline, making the exercise motion similar to hiking or running uphill and providing variation in workouts and muscles used.
+Some machines also have an adjustable incline ramp, allowing the user to increase the incline, making the exercise motion similar to hiking or running uphill while providing variation in workouts and muscles used.
 In addition, elliptical trainers can be pedaled in reverse to work a different set of muscles according to ExRx.

-The benefits of using elliptical trainers for runners are numerous.
+The benefits of using the elliptical vs. running outside are numerous.
 Elliptical trainers require and build leg strength very similar to that needed for running.
-Using an elliptical trainer with moving handles exercises muscles of the upper body, as well, thus employing additional muscle mass in the workout.
+Using an elliptical trainer with moving handles exercises muscles of the upper body, as well, thus employing additional muscle groups in the workout.

 Nonetheless, to achieve a close equivalent to running miles, generally add a bit more time to the elliptical workout.
-For example, if a runner typically averages eight minutes per mile outside, she might use nine minutes per mile as a "pace" for the elliptical and multiply nine times the number of miles she would like to "run”.
+For example, if a runner typically averages eight minutes per mile outside, she might use nine minutes per mile as a "pace" for the elliptical and multiply 9 times the number of miles she would like to "run."
 The product is the total time she would exercise on the elliptical trainer: 9 minutes x 6 miles = 54 elliptical minutes.